-Bat-friendly lighting is installed along a thriving Worcestershire riverside to aid the feeding patterns of a rare bat colony.
+Bat-friendly lighting is installed along a thriving Worcestershire riverside to minimise disruption to the feeding patterns of a rare bat colony.

 Best known for its magnificent red sandstone cathedral and world-renowned porcelain, the ancient city of Worcester, is also home to a rare species of bat, known as the lesser horseshoe bat.

-This species has seen a decline in numbers and is limited to Wales, Western England and Western Ireland, Worcestershire is near the very northern edge of this species global distribution.
+This species has seen a decline in numbers in recent years and is now limited to Wales, Western England and Western Ireland, Worcestershire is near the northern edge of this species’ global distribution.

 An ecology survey revealed that the vulnerable species were roosting near Worcester Cathedral alongside the River Severn, a popular stretch of the riverside used by pedestrians, cyclists and commuters.

 Sadly, roost monitoring revealed the horseshoe bats, a species notably sensitive to disturbance and intolerant of strong lighting, were decreasing in numbers.